 Alumni are encouraged to send comments, questions or suggestions for future column topics to email@example.com.

-With more than 15 years experience in Human Resources, Julia believes that job seekers need to be educated on how employers think in order to be successful in finding a job or advancing in one's career.
+With over 15 years experience in Human Resources, Julia believes that job seekers need to be educated on how employers think in order to be successful in finding a job or advancing in one's career.
 On the flip side, employers need to think more like a job seeker in order to find the best candidates and retain them.

 Professional development is an ongoing process; whether or not you're looking for a new job, there are always opportunities for growth and improvement.
-Julia's column will touch upon broad topics which range from résumé-writing, to networking dos and don'ts, to how the latest technology can be used to enhance your personal brand.
+Julia's column will touch upon broad topics, which range from résumé writing, to networking dos and don'ts, to how the latest technology can be used to enhance your personal brand.

 Perfect Your Elevator Pitch